mkorman9/cndsr/README.md

-Simplistic but fully scalable URL shortening service.
-It serves as my playground for learning Django stack.
-It consists of backend REST API written in Django, automated tests in behave, and generic build pipeline for Python projects, able to test multiple packages and pack them as Docker images which are fully configurable using environment variables.
+## cndsr (condenser)
+cndsr is a simple URL shortening software.
+It's free, open source and ready to deploy basically anywhere. cndsr comes as a set of Docker images and Kubernetes manifest files, describing the deploy process.
 Execution environment is spawned on-demand with either docker-compose (local testing, CI) or Kubernetes (production).
+Every component of cndsr is fully scalable.

 [TODO: more details]

-#### Configure:
+### Why?
+Project is maintained for educational purposes.

+### How to build?

+#### Configure (do only once):
 1. Install Python >= 3, Docker and docker-compose.
 They should be accessible from PATH, without sudo.
 2. Clone project
 ```bash